 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Not available in 2023 Online Online timetabled
+Availability Location Mode Not available in 2023 UWA (Perth) Face to face Not available in 2023 Online Online timetabled

 Students are able to (1) articulate the roles in and approaches to development practice, including old and new actors and institutions in the development industry; (2) critically assess the differences between different approaches to development practice, and embedded opportunities and pitfalls; (3) demonstrate how diverse theoretical perspectives of development practice lead to alternative and competing behaviours and actions; and (4) apply reflexive, technical,and communication strategies to address particular challenges and novel ways of doing development in practice.